Pazhayamviden Chandu

-Pazhayaveettil Chandu Nambiar also known as Pazhayamviden Chandu was a general of Pazhassi Raja whose betrayal led to death of his Raja and British victory in Cotiote War.
+Pazhayaveettil Chandu Nambiar, also known as Pazhayamviden Chandu, was a general of Pazhassi Raja whose betrayal led to the death of his Raja and the British victory in the Cotiote War.

 Early life

 Originally from a poor family, due to starvation he joined the retinue of Pazhassi Raja as a boy.
 Pazhassi Raja loved him as his own son and was impressed by the ability and courage of Chandu.
 So he gave the best training to Chandu in war and administration and appointed him as a Karyakar or minister.
 Raja also made Chandu, a commoner by birth, into a noble.
 Raja asked a Nambiar noble clan of Pazhayveedu to adopt him.
 Thus Chandu became Pazhayaveettil Chandu Nambiar and hence came his nickname Pazhyamviden.

 Marriage

 Raja also arranged his marriage with a lady named Unniamma, who was sister of famous Kaitheri Ambu.
 Ambu, who probably detected the true self of Chandu, was reportedly not very pleased with this alliance.
 He consented only because he could not say no to Raja.